TheFrug/Seekers-of-New-Tiena/_World/___NPCs/Unseelie Court/Flint Reverie.md

 Flint's pact with [[Dionaea]] has given him some dominion over the forces of fate and chance, in part thanks to his longstanding relationship with chance via gambling.
 Thematically, this reflects Flint's desire to have control over his own fate.
 Having spent his life with others expectations looming over him, he craves control, but his way of gaining it has left him dancing on Dionaea's puppet strings.

 ## Roleplaying
  - **Wants and Needs:** Flint wants nothing more than to be free to do as he pleases, causing some trouble and making others laugh.
 However, now that he owes his life to the Unseelie, he works for their goals, including their expansionism.
 However, he also wants to change their ways from the inside, always looking to find less violent solutions to problems.
  - **Secret or Obstacle:**
 	 - Flint is pacted to Dionaea, who aims to unite all Fae under her Unseelie banner.
 Flint is not looking for a way out of his pact, as doing so would require losing both his Seelie and Unseelie powers, reducing him to a demi-fae humanoid, which he despises the thought of.
-	 - Dionaea promised Flint that he would see Calendula again, which he thought impossible after finding out about Androticus.
+	 - Dionaea promised Flint that he would see Calendula again, which he thought impossible after finding out about [[Androticus]].
  - **Carrying:** A human's metal locket with a sketch of Calendula and Flint inside, taken when they were in disguise in a human settlement, a redwood carving of a flower.

 ## Involvement